SSPW/ERLTSpeaker/iOS/GettingStarted.md

 Open Pythonista

 **Step 2:**
-Browse the library pane to the EasyRaceLapTimer folder and the ERLTSpeaker.py script Click on the script
-This will open the code (left) pane and open the Console (right) pane
+Browse the library pane to the EasyRaceLapTimer folder and the ERLTSpeaker.py script.
+Click on the script.
+This will open the code (left) pane and open the Console (right) pane.

 **Step 3:**
-Hit the run (play) button at the top of the ERLTSpeaker.py code pane
+Hit the run (play) button at the top of the ERLTSpeaker.py code pane.

 **Step 4:**
-The ERLTSpeaker configuration dialog pops up every time the app starts If you have run the app before and configured it and you want the same settings, just hit done.
-If not, goto step 5
+The ERLTSpeaker configuration dialog pops up every time the app starts.
+If you have run the app before and configured it and you want the same settings, just hit done.
+If not, goto step 5.

 **Step 5:**
 If you are not using the default EasyRaceLapTimer pi image and network setup, then change the ip address for the raspberry pi